 Fresh Start Charity is excited to be shortlisted for this prestigious Television Award and we are currently in the process of completing our application to be included in the next stage of selection.

 Q1.
 What’s your project idea & aim.
 What led you to this project and what difference you hope to make?

-A. Fresh Start & Coffee Youth Opportunities in Ipswich was created because since July 2019, when we started out as Hadleigh Foodbank, we were able to build a trust with our families and ask why they needed our support and try to get them further support by signposting them to different organisations.
-During the pandemic we supported many more families, elderly and young people with more than just food and toiletries.
-Young people asked to volunteer in our Charity shop and working in the foodbank and found the work really interesting and this prompted the idea to start a programme in Ipswich specifically for 16-24 NEET individuals.
+A. Fresh Start & Coffee Youth Opportunities in Ipswich was created because since July 2019, we were able to build a trust with our families and ask why they needed our support and try to get them further support by signposting them to different organisations.
+During the pandemic we supported many more families, elderly and young people.
+Young people asked to volunteer in our Charity shop and found the work really interesting and this prompted the idea to start a programme in Ipswich specifically for 16-24 NEET individuals.

 So we identified a gap in the market for the younger generation, who for many reasons either left college, didn’t get the grades they wanted, mental health problems, couldn’t get a job, and other reasons, they appeared to feel lost in society.
 The age group 16-24 year olds, are classed as NEET (not in Education, Employment or Training) and the government statistics of this group of people registered and claiming Universal Credit is increasing rapidly.

 In May 2022 we opened Fresh Start & Coffee Youth Opportunities.
 The idea is to support these 16-24 year olds and give them a chance to gain work experience, build their confidence, self esteem & skills in preparation for getting jobs.
 We have already got two 22 year olds in full time work within 4 months.
 Our aim is to help more of this age group to join our programme and help them get jobs in their chosen industry.

 Q2: What specific activities will you deliver with your grant?